 54. Deadpool 2 (2018) **1/2

 Weirdly dramatic in parts, but with enough laughs (and violence) to keep it chugging along.
 The first one was funnier, but Deadpool 2 has me looking forward to an X-Force movie - if that ever happens.
 The second post-credit scene was almost better than the entire movie.

 WAY better (funnier) than the first one.
 The Bill Foster subplot is a weak point, but the characters are well thought out and their relationships are intriguing.
 If you go into this one expecting a comedy with occasional bursts of action you won't be disappointed.
 Still having trouble believing that this is the 20th Marvel movie!

 On the Way

 A female superhero film - even if it will appear a TWO YEARS after DC's Wonder Woman.
 And Captain Marvel ain't no Wonder Woman!
-Production on this movie's still chugging along, though few details are available.
+There are many production photos available online.

 With a rumored budget of a BILLION dollars, this and Infinity War will, if nothing else, be something to talk about.

 60. Spider-Man: Far From Home (2019)

 If it's half as good as the first one it should be great!

 61. The New Mutants (2019)